Content

 5. Materials and third-party supplies

-Other grid-related services include remuneration for easements, including easement management services performed by third parties and operating expenses for mixed-use plants.
+Other grid-related services consist of remuneration for easements, including easement management services performed by third parties and operating expenses for mixed-use plants.

 6. Personnel expenses